01 - Special Education Teacher

-- Work cooperatively with general education teachers to provide feedback and guidance on implementation of students' IEP with specific focus on organizational, social and/or behavioral strategies.
+- Work cooperatively with general education teachers to provide feedback and guidance on implementation of students' IEP with specific focus on behavioral strategies.

 - Participate in ARD committee meetings on a regular basis and prepare and present information about each student assigned.

-- Work collaboratively with the educational team to determine goals, objectives, and interventions.
+- Work collaboratively with the assigned LSSP and other members of staff to determine goals, objectives, and behavioral interventions.

-- Conduct annual and ongoing assessment of student achievement through formal and informal testing.
+- Conduct ongoing assessment of student achievement through formal and informal testing.

-- Manage student behavior in accordance with Student Code of Conduct, student handbook, and/or individual Behavior Intervention Plans.
-This includes intervening in crisis situations and may include physically restraining students in accordance with federal and state law.
+- Manage student behavior and administer discipline.
+This includes intervening in crisis situations and physically restraining students in accordance with federal and state law.